QutEcoacoustics/workbench/content/data-policy.md

 - You can choose what license is applied to your data, metadata, annotations, and artefacts.
 - We only use your data as directed by you.

-## 2. Who manages the data I upload to Ecosounds?
+## 2. Who manages the data I upload to {{ brand }}?

 We manage and retain rights to curate your data, metadata, personal information, and artefacts.
 We are also responsible for overseeing the data policy.

 This includes permission for the data custodians to:

-Store, maintain, manage, and curate your data: We will ensure your data is securely stored, properly maintained, and effectively managed.
+- Store, maintain, manage, and curate your data: We will ensure your data is securely stored, properly maintained, and effectively managed.
 This includes organising and curating the data to enhance its usability and integrity.

-Make changes on your behalf: For example, we may manually correct data in the database, either when we believe it is necessary or at your request, to ensure accuracy and reliability.
+- Make changes on your behalf: For example, we may manually correct data in the database, either when we believe it is necessary or at your request, to ensure accuracy and reliability.

-Train new analyses: We may include your data in training sets to develop and improve analytical models and recognizers.
+- Train new analyses: We may include your data in training sets to develop and improve analytical models and recognizers.
 These training sets are private and are not shared with anyone.
 Additionally, all data used for training will be anonymised to protect your privacy.

-Run analyses for you: We will perform analyses using your data and metadata to generate insights and artefacts that benefit you.
+- Run analyses for you: We will perform analyses using your data and metadata to generate insights and artefacts that benefit you.
 Analyses are done automatically or when you request.

 ## 3. Who can access my data?

 You decide who has access to your data.
 You can set its visibility as public, private to you, or accessible to only specific parties.
-You can also choose the licence applied to your data; we recommend Creative Commons CC0, CC-BY or CC-BY-NC licences; more information is provided in section 4.

 Your access control policies apply to all users of the platform but not to data custodians; see section 2.
 Your data will not be shared without your permission.
 Your data will never be sold.
 Given your explicit permission, your data, metadata, and personal information may be shared with external services.
 For example:

-Sharing metadata and personal information (like your name) to generate a persistent identifier (e.g. a DOI)
+- Sharing metadata and personal information (like your name) to generate a persistent identifier (e.g. a DOI)

-Sharing metadata to export annotations (observation records) to third-party platforms (e.g. Atlas of Living Australia and Ecocommons)
+- Sharing metadata to export annotations (observation records) to third-party platforms.

-Sharing data or metadata via an API to power external platforms or analyses
+- Sharing data or metadata via an API to power external platforms or analyses

-Sharing metadata or personal information to register research outputs with research metadata platforms (e.g. Research Data Australia)
+- Sharing metadata or personal information to register research outputs with research metadata platforms.

 In addition, you can choose a license that applies to your data, metadata, annotations, and artefacts.

 ## 4. What license applies to my uploaded data?

 You can choose what license is applied to your data, metadata, and artefacts.
 We recommend using [Creative Commons](https://creativecommons.org/licenses/) CC0, CC-BY or CC-BY-NC licences.
 This allows the data to be reused in derivative works without restrictions (CC0), with required credit (CC-BY), or with required credit and only for non-commercial use (CC-BY-NC).

-The Australian Research Data Commons (ARDC) [Research Data Rights Management Guide](https://ardc.edu.au/resource/research-data-rights-management-guide/) has more copyright, licensing, IP, and rights management information.

-Additionally, when sharing with only specific parties or if your project needs more detailed governance, you can develop a data sharing agreement (DSA) with the parties you give access to your data.
-For support, please refer to [ARDC’s Data Sharing Agreement Guidelines](https://zenodo.org/records/7553198).

 ## 5. Where is the data I upload stored?

-We securely store data in Australian servers to ensure compliance with local regulations.
+{{ data_storage_statement }}

 ## 6. Can I download my data?

-You can download all your data from Ecosounds.
+You can download all your data from {{ brand }}.
 You can also control who else is allowed to download your data.

-## 7. Can I remove my data once it is uploaded to Ecosounds?
+## 7. Can I remove my data once uploaded to {{ brand }}?

 You can also decide to remove your data at any point.
 For safety, most deletion actions are “soft” (they hide but do not permanently delete data).
 This means most data, metadata, and artefacts, are recoverable after deletion.

 We require a written request if you wish for your data to be permanently deleted.

 ## 8. How is my personal information handled?

 We collect personal information, including first name, last name, ORCID, and email address.
 If you want to generate a persistent identifier for the data sets you upload, providing these details is mandatory.
 Your personal information won't be shared or used for other purposes.

 ## 9. What are the regulatory requirements for sharing data?

-[Australian Code for the Responsible Conduct of Research](https://www.nhmrc.gov.au/about-us/publications/australian-code-responsible-conduct-research-2018) advises that researchers should share their data wherever possible and appropriate.
-Using our platform is an opportunity for you to share your data.

-Please refer to [QUT’s Data and Information Asset Management Policy](https://mopp.qut.edu.au/document/view.php?id=180&version=1) for more information on the institutional policies we are operating under.
+{{ regulatory_statement }}

 Everyone must exercise care in sharing data that is sensitive, confidential, or subject to privacy legislation.

 ## 10. In what formats can my uploaded data be made available?